All Products

 </Report>

-The report file will be stored in: my-bucket/batch-reports/<JobId>/results/
+The report files are stored at: my-bucket/batch-reports/<JobId>/results/

 Report file structure